-Whether students are looking for a room or suite in a residence hall, flexible housing which allows students to select a roommate without regard to gender, or the independence of living in an apartment with their friends or families, there is an on-campus housing option for every MSU student.
-Living-learning communities, quiet floors, alcohol-free living space and single room options are also available.
+Whether students are looking for a room or suite in a residence hall, gender inclusive housing which allows students to select a roommate without regard to gender, or the independence of living in an apartment with their friends or families, there is an on-campus housing option for every MSU student.
+Living-learning communities, alcohol-free living space and single room options may also available.

 The MSU Neighborhood Model fosters an environment that promotes both student development and academic success.
 The model combines the residential experience with critical student support services that help our students persist toward graduation.
 The MSU Neighborhood Model has revolutionized the manner in which these services are delivered on a large campus, breaking campus down into smaller neighborhoods where students can feel more at home and get the support they need.
 Services are delivered in our Engagement Centers and residence halls, right where students live.

 Safety on campus is our top priority and MSU takes the safety and security of our residents very seriously.
 Many of our residence halls are unique in that they house residential space, dining halls, offices and academic spaces such as labs and classrooms.
-These halls are considered public, mixed-used buildings and the main entrances to these buildings remain unlocked from 6:30 a.m. to 11:59 p.m.
 An electronic door access system is in place in our residence halls 24 hours a day, seven days a week, requiring students to scan their MSU ID cards to enter through exterior doors (other than main entrances) and interior doors that lead to living wings.
 The elevators are restricted with electronic access to residents only.
 Exterior entrances that lead to living wings remain locked 24 hours a day.
 More information about on-campus housing options and rates is available at www.liveon.msu.edu.

 Residence Education Staff

-Each residence hall has a team comprised of a community director, neighbord area coordinators, community support staff, assistant community director, resident assistant, service center representative and some halls also include a night receptionist.
+Each residence hall has a team comprised of a community director, neighborhood administrative coordinators, community support staff, residence directors or assistant community directors, resident assistants, and service center representatives.
 These staff members are responsible for community building, linking students to support services across campus, and responding to emergencies that may arise in the building.

 Residence Halls and Apartment Application Procedure

 New students, including transfers and graduate students, receive housing application information after being admitted to the university.
-Applications for housing at MSU are completed online through the iLiveOn portal, which is accessible via liveon.msu.edu.
-Any questions regarding the housing application process should be directed to the Housing Assignments Office at 517-884-LIVE (5483), 877-9 LIVE ON (5483 66) or firstname.lastname@example.org.
+Applications for housing at MSU are completed online through the My Housing portal, which is accessible via liveon.msu.edu.
+Any questions regarding the housing application process should be directed to the Housing Assignments Office at 517-884-5483, 877-954-8366 or firstname.lastname@example.org.